 As a festival we want to tread as carefully as we can.
-We were pleased to win A Greener Festival Award last year and we’re on a journey towards making sure we do the best we possibly can to minimise our environmental impact and look after this good earth of ours, our Common Home.
+We were pleased to win A Greener Festival Award this year and we’re on a journey towards making sure we do the best we possibly can to minimise our environmental impact and look after this good earth of ours, our Common Home.

 USE THE GREENBELT GREEN CUP